By Melinda Maryniuk, MEd, RD, CDCES

-As Dr. Sean Wharton points out, there are three things that have been shown to be effective for losing weight and keeping it off in the long-run—medications, bariatric surgery and cognitive behavioral therapy (or CBT).
-Unfortunately though, insurance often doesn’t cover these options (or there are long wait times to receive care, which is particularly true for bariatric surgery) even though their effectiveness is well-documented.
-What can you do?
+According to the Canadian Adult Obesity Clinical Practice Guidelines, there are three things that have been shown to be effective for losing weight and keeping it off in the long-run: medications, bariatric surgery, and psychological interventions like cognitive behavioral therapy (or CBT).
+Unfortunately though, insurance often doesn’t cover these options (or there are long wait times to receive care, especially bariatric surgery) even though their effectiveness is well-documented.
+What can we do about this?

 Educate yourself.
-Obesity is a chronic disease and it’s recognized as such by the American Medical Association, the Canadian Medical Association and the World Obesity Federation.
-Many insurance companies haven’t incorporated this reality into their benefit plans and may benefit from being educated about why medications and surgery are some of the few proven long-term treatments for obesity.
+Obesity is a chronic medical condition and it’s recognized as such by the American Medical Association, the Canadian Medical Association, and the World Obesity Federation.
+Many insurance companies haven’t incorporated this reality into their benefit plans and may benefit from being educated about why medications & surgery are some of the few proven long-term treatments for obesity.

 Learn about all the benefits offered by your health plan.
 Read the benefits handbook or explore the member services section of the website.
-You may also talk with the benefits manager in the Human Resources department for your employer.
-You may be surprised to learn that your insurance plan covers more services than you might have realized – for example, most insurance plans have benefits for weight loss classes, gym memberships, and diabetes education classes.
+You may also talk with the benefits manager in the Human Resources department of your employer.
+You may be surprised to learn that your insurance plan covers more services than you might have realized – many insurance plans have benefits for things like gym memberships and diabetes education classes.

 Keep good records.
-There may be times when you need to document “medical necessity”.
-That means, you show proof that you need something special or extra for your health.
-For example, if your weight is impacting your health (causing sleep apnea, joint pain or elevated blood glucose values, for example), your physician may have a stronger case to make about why a medication or procedure should be covered.
+There may be times when you need to document “medical necessity.”
+That means, you show proof you need something specific for your health.
+For example, if your weight is impacting your health (ie. causing sleep apnea, joint pain, or elevated blood glucose), your physician may have a stronger case to make about why a medication or procedure should be covered.

 Don’t take “no” for an answer.
-If a treatment you are interested in is not covered, sometimes exceptions can be made.
+If a treatment you’re interested in is not covered, sometimes exceptions can be made.
 Explore these steps:

-- Review your healthcare options including your and your spouse’s plan coverage and evaluate if a plan change is needed during the Open Enrollment period.
-Also keep in mind you can explore the Healthcare Exchange for additional plan options.
+- Review your healthcare options including your and your spouse’s plan coverage.
+Evaluate if a plan change is needed during the Open Enrollment period.

 - Learn the reason why a treatment may not be covered.
 Is it a decision by the insurance company or your employer?